rebplane/msc/docs/source/4_expressions/expressions.rst

 precedence, the expression is evaluated from left to right.
 The above example: ”Hello”
 + ”World” + 5 + 5 therefore evaluates to ”HelloWorld55”.

 You may be confused why it is not ”HelloWorld10”.
-The + operators has equal prece- dence whether it is used for a String or an Int.
-Reading left to right, first Hello and World are concatenated by the + operator, then HelloWorld + 5 is evaluated, which re- sults in HelloWorld5 (because String + Int = String), then HelloWorld5 + 5 is evaluated, resulting in HelloWorld55.
+The + operators has equal precedence whether it is used for a String or an Int.
+Reading left to right, first Hello and World are concatenated by the + operator, then HelloWorld + 5 is evaluated, which results in HelloWorld5 (because String + Int = String), then HelloWorld5 + 5 is evaluated, resulting in HelloWorld55.

 Before a function is called, each of the parameters are first processed.
 This happens